Interval edge estimation in SAR images: Numerical results and discussion

 When taken together, our numerical results show that the percentile estimator is either the best performing estimator or quite competitive with the best performer.
 Therefore, we conclude that the percentile edge estimator is to be preferred.

 We have also carried out simulations in which there is no edge, i.e., $\alpha_\ell = \alpha_r$.
 Here, we shall focus not on coverages but on the average lengths of the different confidence intervals.
 The estimated edge locations are expected to be randomly and uniformly distributed along the detection line since there is no edge.
 We thus expect the average interval length to be approximately equal to the detection line length.
-Figure~\ref{fig.semborda-amplitude} displays average interval lengths.
+Figure~\ref{fig.semborda-amplitude} displays average interval lengths (AIL).

 We notice that all methods produce similar average interval lengths, regardless of the configuration $(\alpha_\ell, \alpha_r)$, as expected.
 The percentile and BBM interval estimators have the same average length: approximately $93$ pixels.
+Notice that an open circle is used to represent the percentile method and a filled circle is used for the BBM method, therefore, only the filled circle (BBM) is visible.
 The ST1 and ST2 estimators displayed similar average lengths (approximately $95$ pixels), the former always being slightly narrower.
 Overall, we notice that all methods yield very wide intervals when there is no edge to be located.
 A very wide confidence interval can then be taken as evidence that there is no edge.

 Table~\ref{tabela.mean.range} displays selected average interval lengths.
 Notice that when $|\alpha_\ell-\alpha_{r}|$ is large, the average lengths are null or very small.
 On the other hand, when $|\alpha_\ell-\alpha_{r}|$ is small, the average lengths tend to be large. percentile and BBM intervals yields the smallest average lengths whenever the average lengths are not all the same.
 The largest average lengths correspond to the studentized interval estimators, ST1 and ST2.
 The average lengths of the studentized and percentile intervals are very close.